thimpat/analogger/README.md

 Analogger is a very simple logger for both Node and the Browser.
 It is a library using both CJS and ESM.
-It serves as an example of a packaging hybrid (CJS/ESM) package.
+It serves as a packaging example of **hybrid (CJS/ESM) module**.

 ## Installation